ibm-cloud-docs/cis/deploy-rule-sets.md

 ### Listing managed rulesets from the CLI
 {: #cli-list-rule-sets}

-To list all zone managed rulesets from the CLI, run the following command:
+To list all zone-managed rulesets from the CLI, run the following command:

 ```sh
 ibmcloud cis managed-waf rulesets DNS_DOMAIN_ID [-i, --instance INSTANCE] [--output FORMAT]